ZRChao/fastANCOM/README.md

 library(fastANCOM)
 help(fastANCOM)
 ```
 The details of the manual could be found at https://rpubs.com/RChao/820127.
+The codes for simulation and real data application could be found at the fold ```../Supp```

 ## News